 STURBRIDGE - St. Anne - St. Patrick Parish is celebrating the month of March with a St. Patrick's Day Calendar raffle.
 One lucky winner will be drawn each day.
 The winning ticket will be reentered for more chances to win.
 Raffle tickets are \$10 each.

 The calendar features four \$100 prizes drawn every Saturday in March as well as several random cash prizes throughout the month.
-On winner will receive \$500.
+On St. Patrick's Day, the lucky winner will receive \$500.